2010-2011 Parent/Student Handbook

 FINANCIAL POLICY

 The fee for books and supplies is a non-refundable fee.
-Tuition may be paid in full by August 15 or in 10 or 12 equal monthly payments, August to May or July.
-A 5% discount will be given if tuition is paid in full by August 15.
+This is to be paid by July 15th.
+Tuition is to be paid by August 15 in full (for a 5% discount) or in 10 equal monthly payments, August to May.

 If you choose to make payments, the first payment is due by August 15.
 Subsequent payments are due by the 15th of each month.
 A $10 late fee will be added if payments are more than 10 days overdue.
 A 2% monthly service charge will also be added to any balance which is more that 30 days overdue.
 If a contract is 90 days in arrears, the student may not be permitted to attend classes.